 He is an Associate Professor with the University of New South Wales, and has maintained strong links with the Dana-Farber Cancer Institute in Boston.
 He is on the scientific advisory committee of the ANZ Breast Cancer Trialist Group, the peak Breast Cancer Trials Co-operative group in Australia, and a member of the American Association of Cancer Research and American Society of Clinical Oncologists.

-Elgene Lim leads the Connie Johnson Breast Cancer Research Group, a team of 9 talented young scientists, at the Garvan Institute of Medical Research.
-The primary goal of our group is to improve the outcomes of patients with breast cancer, and our patients our source of inspiration.
-They are also important partners in our research endeavour.
+Elgene Lim leads the Connie Johnson Breast Cancer Research Group, a team of 11 talented young scientists, at the Garvan Institute of Medical Research.
+The primary goal of our group is to improve the outcomes of patients with breast cancer.
+Our patients are our source of inspiration and important partners in our research endeavour.

 Our team performs clinically focused laboratory research, utilizing patient-derived breast tumour xenografts for the evaluation of novel therapies.
 A major focus of our group is on overcoming resistance to currently used endocrine therapies.

-Our research is funded through the National Breast Cancer Foundation, Cancer Australia, Cancer Council of NSW, National Health and Medical Research Council, Love Your Sister, the Garvan and St Vincent’s Clinic Foundation, and the ANZ Breast Cancer Trialist Group.
+Our research is funded through the National Breast Cancer Foundation, Cancer Australia, Cancer Council of NSW, National Health and Medical Research Council, Love Your Sister, Breast Cancer Trials, and the Garvan, Balnaves, St Vincent’s Curran and St Vincent’s Clinic Foundations.